turing-tech/MaterialScrollBar/README.md

 Additonal optional attributes:

-* msb_handleColour - Colour
+* msb_handleColor - Color
-* msb_barColour - Colour
+* msb_barColor - Color
-* msb_handleOffColour - Colour
+* msb_handleOffColor - Color
-* msb_textColour - Colour
+* msb_textColor - Color
 * msb_barThickness - Integer
 * msb_rightToLeft - Boolean

 Please note that for both of these configurations, both recyclerView and lightOnTouch* must have a valid value.
 The recyclerView attribute should point to the id of the `recyclerView` to which you want to link the scrollbar.

-\* lightOnTouch behaves like this: A value of true will cause the handle to be grey until pressed, when it will become the normal accent colour (as set).
-A value of false will cause the handle to always have the accent colour, even when not being pressed.
+\* lightOnTouch behaves like this: A value of true will cause the handle to be grey until pressed, when it will become the normal accent color (as set).
+A value of false will cause the handle to always have the accent color, even when not being pressed.

 ------